 “To me, the college experience is about personal growth when you’re on your own for the first time,” Jerry says.
 “In academics, it’s so important to have someone who’s been there to explain the textbook side of things in a practical, applicable way.”

 After serving 42 years in law enforcement, Jerry retired from IU.
-Sharon, a SPEA graduate herself, is the human resources director for Perry Township Schools.
+Sharon, an O’Neill graduate herself, is the human resources director for Perry Township Schools.

 “Jason was about doing the right thing the right way at the right time, all the time,” Jerry says.
 “In today’s society—where law enforcement is under a lot of scrutiny—we need more people like Jason.”

-To learn more about the Beyond the Badge 5K Run/Walk or to donate to the Jason M. Baker Public Safety Scholarship, visit www.heroesofpublicsafety.org.
+To learn more about or donate to the Jason M. Baker Public Safety Scholarship, visit www.heroesofpublicsafety.org.